0h4y/Calculator/README.md

 # Calculator
-/// This program is a console based calculator wich is the final exam of my "programming basics" course.
+/// This program is a console based calculator wich is the final exam of my "programming basics" course. \n
 /// The Pseudo code for the assignment are as follows: (also provided in code... see program.cs and calc.cs)
 ///
 ///     Welcome message